Fit as a Mama Bear

 Notes

 The granola is super delicate coming out of the oven so don’t overlook letting it cool completely.
-If you want “harder” clusters, pop the granola into the fridge for an hour where they’ll firm up.
+If you want “harder” clusters, pop the granola into the fridge for an hour before breaking them apart, they’ll firm up.

 Makes roughly 15-20 clusters or 3-4 cups